Jintin/Swimat/README.md

 ![](./README/preview.gif)

 ## Installation
-There are two ways to install:
-- Clone `extension` branch and archive to Mac App.
+Clone `extension` branch and archive to Mac App.

 Currently the Source Editor Extension feature in Xcode 8 is not very stable.
-You may find that the command is sometimes not showing up, or not available(grayed out).
-Please try again if you have a problem, or leave an issue to us.
+You may find that the command is sometimes not showing up, or not available (grayed out).
+Please try again or create an issue if you have a problem.

 ## Usage
-In the menu open **[Editor] -> [Swimat] -> [Format]** or add hot-key you like.
+In the menu open **[Editor] -> [Swimat] -> [Format]** or map it to a hot-key you like in Xcode's Key Binding preferences.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at [https://github.com/Jintin/Swimat](https://github.com/Jintin/Swimat).